vpratnicki/cat-adoption-blog/README.md

 ## Description
 Adopting a cat can be very rewarding!
 The Cat Shack is a an application for anyone to use if they are interested in adopting a cat today.
-Individuals can view and comment on fully descriptive profiles of a variety of rescue cats from all over the region.
+Individuals can view and comment on fully descriptive profiles of a variety of rescue cats from the Balitmore County area.
 Each cat profile contains a picture of themselves, their age, their adoption status, personality type, as well as a quick bio about themselves.

 ## Usage